How to buy another house while owning a house

 A couple has brunch near the open doors to their patio while discussing how happy they are after buying a second home.

 Maybe you want to achieve your dream of buying a vacation home.
 Maybe you want to get into real estate investment and need a home to live in while renting out or flipping another.
-Or maybe you’re just trying to buy a new home while selling your current home.
-Regardless, navigating how to buy another house while owning a home can be a complicated and stressful experience.
-For many, the most challenging part of purchasing a second home is finding the cash to make it happen.
-The following nine strategies can help — the best one for you depends on what you plan to do with your first home.
+Or maybe you’re just trying to buy a new home while selling your current one.
+Regardless, navigating how to own multiple homes can be a complicated and stressful experience.
+It's a significant financial undertaking that requires careful planning and an understanding of the options available to you.

 A graphic listing the reasons people buy another house while owning a house.

-1. Get approved for another mortgage
+Option 1.
+Get approved for another mortgage

-Best for: When you plan to keep both homes long term and already have a down payment Perhaps the simplest and most familiar strategy for buying another house is to apply for a new mortgage.
+Best for: When you plan to keep both homes in the long term and already have a down payment.
+Perhaps the simplest and most familiar strategy for how to buy a house when you own a house is to apply for a new mortgage.
 In this strategy, a bank approves you to hold two separate mortgages simultaneously.
-You’ll need to have enough cash on hand to cover a down payment and the closing costs for the new mortgage.Use a second home calculator to determine how much money to budget for a second home to help you see whether you can afford two mortgages.
+You’ll need to have enough cash on hand to cover a down payment and the closing costs for the new mortgage.

 ProsCons

-2. Become a landlord
+Option 2.
+Become a landlord

-Best for: When you only plan to live in one residence or are buying the second home as an investmentSimilar to getting approved for two mortgages, as a landlord you are still responsible for two monthly mortgage payments, but the rental income can help cover your payments.
+Best for: When you only plan to live in one residence or are buying the second home as an investment.Similar to getting approved for two mortgages, as a landlord you are still responsible for two monthly mortgage payments, but the rental income can help cover your payments.
 If you plan to rent out your second home, read your mortgage agreement carefully.
 Some mortgage agreements prohibit you from renting it out or require you to get the lender’s permission.
-Once you’ve confirmed you can rent out your home, get it appraised so you can determine how much to charge for rent.
+Once you’ve confirmed you can rent out your home, get it appraised to determine how much to charge for rent.
 The amount you charge should cover your monthly mortgage payment on the property.
-Your lender may also require you to have at least 2% of the mortgage value in investments, cash, etc. to cover the mortgage if you cannot get a tenant.
+Your lender may also require you to have at least 2% of the mortgage value in investments, cash, etc., to cover the mortgage if you cannot get a tenant.

 ProsCons

-3. Take out a bridge loan
+Option 3.
+Take out a bridge loan

-Best for: When you are buying your new home while selling your current homeA bridge loan is a temporary loan (usually six months to a year) intended to cover the cost of purchasing a new home while waiting for your current home to sell.
+Best for: When you are buying your new home while selling your current home.A bridge loan is a temporary loan (usually six months to a year) intended to cover the cost of purchasing a new home while waiting for your current home to sell.
 Also called a swing loan, a bridge loan can finance up to 80% of the value of both your new and current home.
 When your current home sells, you use the profits to pay back the entirety of the bridge loan and apply for a traditional mortgage for your new home.

 ProsCons

-4. Borrow from your investments
+Option 4.
+Borrow from your investments

 • $10,000 or half your vested account balance (whichever is more)